ggerules/lilgp1.03/docs/README.md

 # Enhancing Scalability in Genetic Programming With Adaptable Constraints Type Constraints and Automatically Defined Functions

-Code for CGPF2.1 and ACGPF2.1 also modified original lilgp1.02 kernel
+Code for CGPF2.1 and ACGPF2.1 also modified original lilgp -- lilgp1.03 kernel

 ### Software needed to run this